-As a result of its unique combination of nutrients and amino acids, Matcha Green Tea is known for its energy and endurance benefits, which can last up to 6 hours.
-And because it contains the amino acid L-Theanine, Matcha drinkers tend to avoid the jittery caffeine side effects that coffee drinkers might experience.
+As a result of its unique combination of nutrients and amino acids, matcha green tea is known for its energy and endurance benefits, which can last up to 6 hours.
+And because it contains the amino acid L-Theanine, matcha drinkers tend to avoid the jittery caffeine side effects that coffee drinkers might experience.

 Fresh fruit is the perfect healthy option for fighting fatigue.
 Its high levels of natural sugar provide a quick pick-me-up whilst fibre content ensures blood sugar levels remain steady throughout the day.

 Cashews, almonds and hazelnuts are high in magnesium, which play a key role in converting sugar to energy.
 Nuts are also filled with fibre, meaning they are able to keep your blood sugar levels even whilst keeping you fuller for longer.

 Theobromine is similar to caffeine in that it boosts your energy and your mood.
-But don't overdo it, one small square of dark chocolate should be enough to get you through those 4pm slumps.
+But don't overdo it - one or two small square of dark chocolate should be enough to get you through those afternoon slumps.

 The Energy Booster

 The Energy Booster is our pre/intra-workout booster containing ingredients such as BCAAs, citrulline malate, maca, and beta alanine.
 These ingredients maximise performance, combat tiredness, enhance energy and keep you going on and on.